woodp/architecture-center/docs/guide/architecture-styles/index.md

 # Architecture styles

-We use the term *architecture style* to mean a family of architectures that share certain characteristics. *N-tier application* and *microservices application* are examples of architecture styles.
+We use the term *architecture style* to mean a family of architectures that share certain characteristics. *N-tier architecture* and *microservices architecture* are examples of architecture styles.

-An architecture style is an abstraction that defines high-level concepts and a shared vocabulary.
-For example, an N-tier architecture includes the concept of a *tier*, and a microservices architecture includes  the concept of a *microservice*.
-Shared concepts and vocabulary make it is easier to understand and reason about the architecture.
+Every architecture style defines certain high-level concepts, such as *tier* in an N-tier architecture, or *microservice* in a microservices architecture.
+These concepts provide a common vocabulary for describing and reasoning about a particular architecture.

+## Architecture styles as constraints

+Along with the high-level concepts, every architecture style implies a set of principles or guidelines.
+For example, one of the principles of microservices architectures is that every service can be independently deployed.

+These concepts and principles combine to impose a set of *constraints* on an architecture, which guide the design.
+The hope is that by conforming to these constraints, certain desirable properties will emerge.
+Therefore it's important to understand not just the constraints (the "shape" of the architecture) but also the motivation behind them.

+Thus, when you look at a particular microservices architecture, you should be able to identity the service boundaries, and also know that the services adhere to the constraints of the microservices architectural style.

+Before choosing a particular style, make sure that you understand the underlying principles and constraints.
+Otherwise, you can end up with a design that looks superficially as though it conforms to a particular style, but in fact does not achieve the full potential of that style.

+## Technology choices

 The choice of an architecture style does not dictate a particular technology.
 However, certain technologies are more naturally suited for some architectures.
 For example, container orchestrators are a natural fit for microservices architectures.
 So the choice of architecture style informs the choice of technologies.

-**Architecture styles as constraints**.
-The high-level concepts in an architecture style impose a set of constraints on the architecture.
-These contraints guide the design and create a "shape."
-The hope is that by conforming to these constraints, certain desirable properties will emerge.
-Therefore it’s important to understand not just the constraints (the "shape" of the architecture) but the motivation behind them.

-... for example ...

 ## Catalog of architecture styles